Ted Jolliffe: Post MPP career

-He returned to his previous career as a labour lawyer, founding the firm Jolliffe, Lewis and Osler with fellow CCF activist and future New Democratic Party leader, David Lewis in 1945.
+He returned to his previous career as a labour lawyer, a founding partner in the firm Jolliffe, Lewis and Osler with fellow CCF activist and future New Democratic Party leader, David Lewis in 1945.
 In the 1950s and 1960s, the firm assisted the United Steelworkers union in their fight with the Mine, Mill & Smelter Workers union in Sudbury, Ontario.
-In 1968, he was appointed Chief Adjudicator under the (federal) Public Service Staff Relations Act, a position he held until 1978.
+In 1968, he was appointed Chief Adjudicator under the federal Public Service Staff Relations Act, a position he held until 1978.
 He then became active as a labour arbitrator until his retirement.
-In 1972, an historical novel he wrote, entitled The First Hundred, was published by McClelland and Stewart Limited.
+In 1972, an historical novel he wrote, entitled The First Hundred: A Novel, was published by McClelland & Stewart Limited.

 Ted Jolliffe was the first social democratic leader of the opposition in Ontario's Legislature in 1943.
 He lived long enough to see Bob Rae and the NDP form the Ontario government in September 1990.
 He died on March 18, 1998, in Salt Spring Island, British Columbia.